leadr-msu/wordpress/README.md

 ![](images/settings-discussion.png?raw=true)

+Once finished, be sure to click the "Save Changes" button at the bottom of the page.

 ## Setting a Static Homepage

 In order to set a static homepage, one must first have created the page that will be set.
 This is easily done under the Pages section of the Dashboard: